darkfireXXI/board_game/README.md

 </pre>
 I implore you to check that none of our in game physics are broken.
 Take a minute to think about it because what comes next might be a surprise.
 Let's say you have the 0/flat board on a table.
 All squares have height = 0.
 Now you pick it up and hold it out over the air... what happens?

-You get the playing field known as the Mariana Trench (left).
+You get the playing field known as the Mariana Trench (left) because with nothing to support the block each square will fall it's maximum 2 units from it's neighbors (mechanism to physically allow this is a mechanical engineering problem for another time).
 At the other extreme you have the field known as Mt.
 Everest (right):
 <pre>
 [[ -2.  -2.  -2.  -2.  -2.  -2.  -2.  -2.  -2.  -2.]   [[ 2.
 2. 2.
 2. 2.
 2. 2.
 2. 2.
 2.]
  [ -2.  -4.  -4.  -4.  -4.  -4.  -4.  -4.  -4.  -2.]    [ 2.
 4. 4.
 4. 4.
 4. 4.
 4. 4.
 2.]